Arnavsharma2/VelaScene/README.md

 ## Acknowledgements

-VelaScene is not an official SLARM implementation.
+VelaScene is not an official SLARM implementation

 The inherited SLARM implementation builds upon **gsplat**, **GaussianSTORM**, and **4DGT**.
 We retain the upstream authors' thanks to those projects and their contributors.